-Turner Falls is the perfect road trip to take for the day with your family.
+Turner Falls, OK, is the perfect road trip to take for the day with your family.
 Taking a picnic is the ideal thing to do as there are plenty of shaded areas to choose from, and the food at the park is costly.
 Next time we go, I’ll bring a rolling ice chest full of food.

 What We Did on Our Turner Falls Park Day Trip

 Did you know Turner Falls Park is spread out on three levels?
 I did not.
 The last time I was there, it was on one level, and that’s it, and you could swim under the waterfall.
 So much has changed since I took my first son there.
 I’m not sure why I haven’t made this place an annual adventure.
 You can no longer swim under the waterfall, only “near” it.

 Besides playing in the water near the waterfall, there’s another area with a slide and a diving board.
 So, like me, if you haven’t been lately, it’s worth a visit.